 Mission Espiritu Santo greets you as you drive to this important piece of Texas history.
 Keep reading to learn about Goliad State Park & Historic Site.

-When I took my family to this state park it was definitely more to visit the different buildings here and at the other sites close by.
-This state park is more to take in the history than to camp and hike, but you can definitely walk around on a paved trail to see all of the sites, and there are multiple camp sites if you’d like to extend your stay.
+When I took my family to Goliad State Park it was definitely more to visit the different buildings here and to check out additional locations nearby.
+This state park is more to take in the history than to camp and hike, but you can definitely walk around on a paved trail to see all of the sites, and there are multiple campsites if you’d like to extend your stay.

 Multiple sites in the area make up over 300 years of Texas history.
 Native American, Spanish and Mexican cultures all have influence here, and that can be seen in the different structures.

 The state park has one main area, but the Zaragoza birthplace and statue are just down the road.
 You can take the trail from the headquarters to here, and it’s not that long of a walk.
 The Angel Hike & Bike trail (2.5 mi. total) is what you’ll walk, but not that full length.